Frequently Asked Questions & Answers

 We suggest going to www.unfairchoice.info where you will find many more materials regarding the problem of coerced and unsafe abortions.

-1. See, Rue VM "Induced abortion and traumatic stress: A preliminary comparison of American and Russian women."
+4. Rue VM, et al. "Induced abortion and traumatic stress: A preliminary comparison of American and Russian women."
 Med Sci Monit, 2004 10(10): SR5-16 and also Forced Abortions in America.